Victoria government logo

 Types of issues we can investigate:

-• liquor advertising or liquor-related promotions
+• alcohol advertising or alcohol-related promotions

 • how licensees operate their licensed premises